web

 • A digital Youth MHFAider certificate valid for three years

-• The MHFA England Online Learning Hub.
+• Access to the MHFA England Online Learning Hub.
 This includes resources such as course manuals and Youth MHFAider guides

 • First-hand insights.
 Learn from real people sharing their honest and lived experiences of mental health conditions

-• Online networking.
-Invites to exclusive quarterly webinars to help Youth MHFAiders carry out their role with confidence, skill, and care
+• Ongoing learning.
+Invites to exclusive quarterly webinars to help MHFAiders carry out their role with confidence, skill, and care

 Accessibility

 We strive to create courses and resources that everyone can access.
-When you book training through MHFA England®, please specify if you will need course materials in accessible formats.
+When you book training through MHFA England®, please specify if you’ll need course materials in accessible formats.

 Visit our accessibility page for more information.